 An isosceles triangle is sometimes used in piecework.
-More advanced piecing skills are needed when dealing with this type of triangle as at least one of the sides will always fall on the bias.
+More advanced piecing skills are needed when dealing with this type of triangle as at least two of the sides will always fall on the bias.
 This triangle is different from the half square triangle as it does not have any right angles.

 Watch the video below to find out how to cut an isosceles triangle using your rotary cutter.